MaxKorbmacher/NormativeModels/README.md

 - MFPR.R contains the training procedure

 How does this work?
+1. Run your recon-all and put all the output data into one table, together with the participant's sex labelled as "female" or "male" (not "Female", not 0 or 1 or any other sort of thing).
-1. Go to you terminal / shell.
+2. Go to you terminal / shell.
 Make sure you have bash running.
-2. Navigate to the folder containing ALL the code
+3. Navigate to the folder containing ALL the code.
-3. RUN [./run_predictions.sh /path/to/models /path/to/newdata.csv /path/to/output.csv] (without [])
+4. RUN [./run_predictions.sh /path/to/models /path/to/newdata.csv /path/to/output.csv] (without [])
 Note that you have to define all these paths!

 The resulting predictions are then used to estimate Z scores.